 Help a rapidly growing company create a procurement department to manage more than $600 million in indirect spending.

 Build a sustainable sourcing process, identify and onboard procurement resources, and support transfer of the function to the client.

 Established a procurement capability, secured nearly $13 million in annual savings, and identified additional $9 million in savings going forward.

 It’s not unusual for fast-growing companies — especially those evolving into a global enterprise — to overlook important but often out-of-sight processes that may end up hurting them later.
 Typically, the blind spot develops when companies are busy making acquisitions or pouring investment into product innovation, capital improvements, or research and development.

-Looking for a way to reduce SG&A expenses, the company realized that while they were focused on their direct material spend, no one was managing the more than $600 million spent annually in the form of indirect costs (costs not tied directly to the manufacturing process).
+Looking for a way to reduce SG&A expenses, the company realised that while they were focused on their direct material spend, no one was managing the more than $600 million spent annually in the form of indirect costs (costs not tied directly to the manufacturing process).
 Those expenses typically include necessary but not always well-controlled items such as laptops, mobile phones and travel.